Osmocom SIMtrace 2¶

 Host PC Software¶

-The SIMtrace 2 host PC software are available in the simtrace2 git.
+The source code of the SIMtrace 2 host PC software are available in the simtrace2 git

 libosmocore, libpcsclite and libusb.